ProceduresGovernment

 The visualization shows the distribution of Deliverers of Goods (Walking and Cycling) in different industries and economic sectors.

-In the same period, the best average salaries were received in Retail Trade of Recreational Goods ($10.8k MX), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($5.16k MX), and Retail Trade of Groceries and Food ($3.44k MX).
+In the same period, the best average salaries were received in Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($7.74k MX), Retail Trade of Automobiles and Pickup Trucks ($5.59k MX), and Retail Trade of Household Furniture and other Household Goods ($5.16k MX).

 Labor Informality